 I can relate.
 I’m a recovering coward myself, slowly gaining wisdom along the way which I would love to share with you.

-Oh, yes, a little intro … I’m a writer/poet/musician/counselor who enjoys God’s creation and time spent with my family.
+A little about me … I’m a writer/poet/teacher who enjoys God’s creation and time spent with my family.
 I started this blog in June of 2013.

 My aim?
-To help believers like you gain wisdom, find healing, and take heart so you can live out your faith with courageous compassion.
-I promise I’ll work hard to make my scribblings as refreshing and well-grounded as possible.
+To help Jesus-followers like you gain wisdom, find healing, and take heart so you can live out your faith with courageous compassion.
+I work hard to make my scribblings as refreshing and well-grounded as possible.

 My passions?
 God.
 Marriage and family.
 The community of faith.
 And reaching those who don’t know Jesus yet, with the best news they’ll ever hear.